 keywordSearch within placesSearch within peopleSearch within insightRelated searchesType your search term & press enterTo exit search function, press esc

 Design an athletic building that reflects the people of a city and an entire state?
 It’s a tall order.
 But it can be done when vision and design align, resulting in a space that does more than welcome sports, it welcomes an entire community.

-The goal of the Minnesota Multipurpose Stadium is to create a resource that welcomes all the people of the Twin Cities and the state of Minnesota.
+The goal of the U.S. Bank Stadium is to create a resource that welcomes all the people of the Twin Cities and the state of Minnesota.
 All of its patrons, its users and its neighbors can see themselves reflected in the design and materials – their climate, their character, their history, their experience.
 It provides an iconic venue for sporting and cultural events, while also offering plazas, parks and an observation platform that embraces the surrounding urban environment and can be used year-round.
 Within the stadium, the fan experience is heightened by a design that balances protection from the elements with a connection to the outdoors: operable doors providing views of the Minneapolis skyline and surrounding plazas.

 The Vision and The Design

 Respond to Minnesota’s unique climate: The asymmetrical, angular roof is designed to shed snow, with a steeper roof plane on the north of the building than on the south, which receives more sun.

 Modern yet economical design: The transparent roof and façades provide natural light and reduce energy consumption; lightweight roof materials are more cost-effective; the vast interior volume functions as part of the passive ventilation system; a simple palette of materials helps contain costs as well.